Ahsanr312/Object-Detection-and-Tracking-using-YOLOv3-and-DeepSort/README.md

   - Step 3: Run second cell to install all the requirements needed for this repository.
   - Step 4: Run third cell to setup NVIDIA driver for GPU
   - Step 5: Run fourth cell that basically converts YOLOv3 weights (darknet) to tensorflow format.
   - Step 6: Run fifth cell that detects and tracks target objects using converted YOLOv3 weights and DeepSORT.

+#### Important measures before Going onto Second Step
+-